craftcms/docs/docs/commerce/4.x/products-variants.md

 | [clearCachedResult](#product-clearcachedresult)       | Clears the [cached result](https://craftcms.com/docs/4.x/element-queries.html#cache).
 | [dateCreated](#product-datecreated)                   | Narrows the query results based on the products’ creation dates.
 | [dateUpdated](#product-dateupdated)                   | Narrows the query results based on the products’ last-updated dates.
-| [defaultHeight](#product-defaultheight)               | Narrows the query results based on the products’ default variant height domention IDs.
+| [defaultHeight](#product-defaultheight)               | Narrows the query results based on the products’ default variant height dimension IDs.
-| [defaultLength](#product-defaultlength)               | Narrows the query results based on the products’ default variant length domention IDs.
+| [defaultLength](#product-defaultlength)               | Narrows the query results based on the products’ default variant length dimension IDs.
 | [defaultPrice](#product-defaultprice)                 | Narrows the query results based on the products’ default variant price.
 | [defaultSku](#product-defaultsku)                     | Narrows the query results based on the default productvariants defaultSku
-| [defaultWeight](#product-defaultweight)               | Narrows the query results based on the products’ default variant weight domention IDs.
+| [defaultWeight](#product-defaultweight)               | Narrows the query results based on the products’ default variant weight dimension IDs.
-| [defaultWidth](#product-defaultwidth)                 | Narrows the query results based on the products’ default variant width domention IDs.
+| [defaultWidth](#product-defaultwidth)                 | Narrows the query results based on the products’ default variant width dimension IDs.
 | [expiryDate](#product-expirydate)                     | Narrows the query results based on the products’ expiry dates.
 | [fixedOrder](#product-fixedorder)                     | Causes the query results to be returned in the order specified by [id](#product-id).
 | [hasVariant](#product-hasvariant)                     | Narrows the query results to only products that have certain variants.